Buying A House: The Ultimate Checklist

-The median home price in America is over $300,000.
-Needless to say, no one’s going to just hand over hundreds of thousands of dollars to prospective home buyers without being certain they'll be able to pay the money back.
-That means a mortgage lender is going to closely go over your finances before offering you a loan.
+As of the second quarter of 2023, the median home price in America was over $416,000.
+No one is going to hand over hundreds of thousands of dollars to a prospective home buyer without trusting they'll be able to pay that money back.
+With this in mind, you should expect a mortgage lender to closely review your finances before offering you a home loan.

 2. Set a Budget

 Before you officially begin the home-buying process, you need to determine how much you can afford to pay – not just upfront, but every month for the life of the loan.
 You can do this by creating a monthly budget.

 Here are some steps to get you started:

 - Start by figuring out your monthly income after taxes.

 - Next, subtract the costs of your regular monthly expenses, including credit card payments, student loans, car payments, and all other recurring expenses (such as groceries, gas, etc.).